Aprea Therapeutics Reports Fourth Quarter and Full Year 2021 Financial Results and Provides Update on Business Operations

 - Cash and cash equivalents: As of

-December 31, 2020, the Company had $89.0 million of cash and cash equivalents compared to $130.1 million of cash and cash equivalents as of December 31, 2019.
-The Company expects cash burn for the full year 2021 to be between $30.0 million $35.0 million.
-The Company believes its cash and cash equivalents as of December 31, 2020 will be sufficient to meet its current projected operating requirements into 2023.
+December 31, 2021, the Company had $53.1 million of cash and cash equivalents compared to $89.0 million of cash and cash equivalents as of December 31, 2020.
+The Company expects cash burn for the full year 2022 to be between $25.0 millionand $30.0 million.
+The Company believes its cash and cash equivalents as of December 31, 2021 will be sufficient to meet its current projected operating requirements into 2023.

-- General and Administrative (G&A) expenses: G&A expenses were $4.9 million for the quarter ended December 31, 2020, compared to $3.9 million for the comparable period in 2019.
-The increase in G&A expenses was primarily due to increases in non-cash stock-based compensation, insurance expense and commercial development expense.
+- General and Administrative (G&A) expenses: G&A expenses were $3.4 million for the quarter ended December 31, 2021, compared to $4.9 million for the comparable period in 2020.
+The decrease in G&A expenses was primarily due to a decrease in pre-commercialization development activities which was partially offset by increased non-cash stock-based compensation.

 About Aprea Therapeutics, Inc.